 - counseling support to manage stress or anxiety

-A person should try to avoid chemical or heat treatments that could damage the hair.
-They should also avoid heat styling and heat treatment, such as curling or perming the hair.
+A person may wish to avoid chemical or heat treatments that could damage the hair.
+It is also advisable to avoid heat styling and heat treatment, such as curling or perming the hair.

 Dietary considerations include:

-- Protein provides the building blocks for hair to grow.
-Make sure the diet includes plenty of protein-rich foods such as meat, eggs, fish, beans, grains, and nuts.
+- Getting enough protein: Protein provides the building blocks for hair to grow.
+A person can aim to include plenty of protein-rich foods such as meat, eggs, fish, beans, grains, and nuts.
 The amino acid lysine may be particularly important for hair growth.

-may be linkedto telogen effluvium.
+may havea connection with telogen effluvium.
 Making changes to the diet to include iron-rich foods may help with hair loss.
 These include red meat, liver, dark green leafy vegetables, beans, and lentils.

-For professional advice, a person can contact a dermatologist or trichologist.
+For professional advice, a person can contact a dermatologist or trichologist, who is a specialist in conditions related to the hair and scalp.

 When diagnosing telogen effluvium, a doctor will examine the hairs that have fallen out.
 The diameter and length of the lost hairs can signal this condition and may help a doctor differentiate between telogen effluvium and alopecia.

-- A hair pull test may be carried out to see how much hair is being shed.
+- A hair pull test to check how much hair a person is shedding.

-- A wash test can be performed whereby the number of hairs lost during washing is counted.
+- A wash test, which involves counting the number of hairs lost during washing.

-- A blood test may be useful to work out the cause of hair loss.
+- A blood test may also be useful to help determine the cause of hair loss.
 These tests can help diagnose iron deficiency or thyroid insufficiency.

-A dermatologist might be able to diagnose telogen effluvium and offer advice.
-They will look at other indicators of hair health, such as the appearance of the scalp, any patches of baldness, or more generalized hair thinning.
+A dermatologist might also be able to diagnose telogen effluvium and offer advice.
+They will look at other indicators of hair health, such as the appearance of the scalp, any patches of hair loss, or more generalized hair thinning.

 Telogen effluvium is a common cause of temporary hair loss.
-It is characterized by an abrupt onset of hair shedding usually seen several months after a triggering event.
+It involves an abrupt onset of hair shedding, usually several months after experiencing a triggering event.